 Saving personnel time and reducing operating expenses are some of the top reasons for migrating to a cloud-based EHR.
 Here is how you’ll achieve those two goals:

 No more buying expensive hardware.
-A cloud solution will take care of data storage and processing, so you won’t need to.
+A cloud solution will take care of healthcare data storage and processing, so you won’t need to.
 Forget paying for pricey servers and adding more and more hard drives.

 Lower support and maintenance expenses.
 No in-house infrastructure—no maintenance hassle.
 Your cloud provider will handle technical support, along with regular software updates, so you won’t have to hire a dedicated IT team.